CharlesDavidEly/advanced-monte-carlo/README.md

 Though this naturally slows down the simulation process in simple cases, say if mean returns or return correlations remain constant, this is intended to be a generic implementation that gives the user significant optionality.

-Where performance time is critical, an implemenation tailored specifically for the task at hand with the precise amount of complexity necessary could be written.
+Where performance time is critical, an implementation tailored specifically for the task at hand with the precise amount of complexity necessary could be written.
 Moreover, a low-level language much better suited for such a task, such as C++, would likely be in order.

 # Simulation Units